Being penalize in Google is the worst thing to happen to your site. It will affect your SEO. Here how to stop your site being penalize in Google.

 What are Google Penalties?

-For any beginners to the blogging world or anyone owning their first website might not have heard this phrase before and think it all sound very confusing.
+For any beginners to the blogosphere (as it knows as in the blogging world) or for anyone owning their first website, you might not have heard this phrase before and think it all sound very confusing.
 Don’t be confused as the answer is very simple.

-Every year Google makes changes to their algorithms in order to improve their SERP (search engine result page).
-When Google do make these changes, that when it can affect blogs and websites as it can affect their ranking on SERP.
-Often it good and you get a higher ranking (and more Google organic traffic) – but on the other hand, it can be bad for some sites as they do effectively miss out and can completely lose their ranking.
+Every 6 months Google makes changes to their algorithms in order to improve their SERP (search engine result page).
+When Google make these changes, it can affect our blogs due to our ranking on SERP.
+Changes from Google can often be good and you might get a higher ranking (and more Google organic traffic) then before – but on the other hand, it can be bad for some sites as they do effectively can completely lose their ranking and be right at the bottom – never seen again.
 When that happens it might mean your site is being penalized by Google.

 Is it that bad being penalize?

 In short, yes.
-As you will lose complete trust with Google and your blog or site might never fully recover.
-It can go from being at the very top to the bottom of the pile and never seen again.
-You will lose out on organic traffic and if you’re interested in monetizing then that will also affect it as well.
+As Google will lose complete trust with your blog and it might never fully recover.
+It can go from being at the very top on any SERP to the very bottom of the pile to be never seen again.
+You will lose out on organic traffic and if you’re interested in monetizing then being penalize that will also affect that as well.

-Also often you might not ever recover and might take a long time for Google to fully-trust you again.
+There is a good chance that your blog/site might not ever recover and it will take a long time for Google to fully-trust you again.

 How to tell if your website has been penalized by Google?

 There are 2 simple steps on checking and it really simple:

 Log into your Google webmaster console (not sure what that is, then read my beginner guide to Google Webmaster Console) and take a look at your messages.
 You can also log in and look at your search traffic section, especially the manual actions tab.
 If nothing was written, then there you are ok.